Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Quasiparticles and Quasiholes of Laughlin Condensates

-for the Laughlin states.
-The action of this operator on the Laughlin state at $\nu=1/m$ is to produce a state with one reduced flux quantum from the Laughlin condensate (LC).
+This QP operator reduces angular momentum of a selected electron by one unit and relative angular momentum of other electrons with respect to the selected electron also by one unit.
+While the Laughlin QP operator is the product of the derivatives with respect to all the particle coordinates, this operator is the sum of the products of derivatives with respect to a selected particle coordinate and relative coordinates of other particles.
+The action of this QP operator on the Laughlin state at $\nu=1/m$ is to produce a state with one reduced flux quantum from the LC (Fig.~\ref{condensates}${\bf a}$).
 A quasiparticle wave function is thus found to be